 That unbeknownst to Petitioner, during the life saving efforts Walker allegedly was ordered to go to the home and retrieve Wills and Trusts of Simon by Theodore that might have a Living Will and advance directives for medical decisions, as the siblings felt that Petitioner would not stop when Simon would have wanted them to stop and let him die without further attempts at resuscitation.
 The situation was not however like Simon was in a vegetative state for a period of time and we were deciding to discontinue life support after careful consideration.
 Petitioner also was unaware that Candice had been sent to Simon’s to accompany Walker.

-That after several resuscitationsa Dfrom the head nurse.
-That he first believed Simon would recover aseveral more attempts had Simon at a time my father now appeared andeach time him but he could not hold on any longer on his own.
-The Doctor finally stated medicalafter the amount of time lapsed and number of efforts made, may bepassed.may.
-On the Doctor’s advice, to the delight of his siblings
+That after several resuscitations, a Doctor arrived and took charge of the resuscitations from the head nurse.
+That he first believed Simon would recover and after several more attempts had failed to stabilize Simon for more than a few minutes at a time, he advised Petitioner that Simon now appeared technically dead and the drugs they were injecting him with each time were making him appear to be alive each time they resuscitated him but he could not hold on any longer on his own.
+The Doctor finally stated that in his medical opinion after the amount of time lapsed and number of efforts made, he may be gone and even if he did come back he may have severe brain damage or worse.
+On the Doctor’s advice, Petitioner finally gave up the efforts and instructed the doctor to no longer resuscitate him and let him die naturally to the delight of his siblings.

 That on September 13, 2012, Simon passed away.